denten-books/plain-text/1-chapter.md

 exchange, one must first understand its peculiar relationship to universal Turing machines.
 And to understand the history of the Turing machine, we must see it in a wider cultural context, beyond the mathematical literature where it was first discussed.

 In what follows, I shall draw two as yet unexplored lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
-This history is important because it allows us to see the simulated book in a new
-light: not as byproduct of quantification, but as a metaphor machine, capable of universal symbol manipulation.
+This history is important because it allows us to see the simulated book in a new light: not as byproduct of quantification, but as a metaphor machine, capable of universal symbol manipulation.

+Turing's paper should hold interest for literary scholars because it presents a minimally viable model for generalized symbolic manipulation: reading and writing.
+Although the thought experiment it describes solves a mathematical problem, the thought experiment itself has roots in a more general conversation about the nature of interpretation, central to the questions of meaning-making in art and culture.

+### Alan Turing's "On Computable Numbers"

+In his seminal 1936 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar thought experiment to appear on the pages of mathematical journal.
+The experiment addressed a problem in the field of elementary number theory.
+But the problem turned out to be less important than the general shape of his solution.[^ln1-anticipate] He imagined a mechanism that solves a theoretical problem.
+His solution thus touched upon not just the theory of mathematics, but the nature of symbolic thought itself.
+His imagined machine was ultimately a generalized reader and writer.
+It had a sentience.
+His later work suggests that he meant it to define sentience beyond computation [@turing_computing_1950], but then, on the eve of another world war, Turing imagined a thing that could explore the limits of theory, and a theory that brought into being an entirely new class of things.

+Turing's paper continues to be a source of considerable debate, misunderstanding, and controversy.[^ln1-haigh] Consider the following attempts at a definition:

+> "a notional computing machine for performing simple reading, writing, and
+> shifting operations in accordance with a prescribed set of rules, invoked in
+> theories of computability and automata" [_turing_2015].

+> a criterion [...] that is shall be possible to to devise a computing machine,
+> occupying a finite space, and with working parts of finite size [@church_review_1937, 42].

+> a human calculator, provided with pencil and paper and explicit instructions, can be regarded as a kind of Turing machine [@church_review_1937, 43].

+> To understand a Turing machine we need only know its table of commands
+> [@kemeny_man_1955;  _turing_2015].

+> A Turing machine plus random elements is a reasonable model for the human brain [@putnam_issues_1961, 39].

+> No Turing machine has ever been physically constructed or realized in hardware as a device for its own sake, but general-purpose digital computers have been programmed to simulate Turing machines [@jordain_condensed_1969, 550;
+@_turing_2015]

+The Oxford English Dictionary discusses the concept in terms of "a notational machine."
+It "performs operations" according to "a prescribed set of rules."
+In short it seems like a thing, not unlike a steam engine or a mechanized doll.
+By contrast, Alonzo Church, who was one of the first to read and to respond to the paper, describes it as a "criterion" for building a machine, not the machine itself.
+More confusingly, it seems that a human armed with a pen and paper already satisfies Turing's criteria.
+Writing for the *Scientific American* in the fifties, John Kemeny likens it to a "table of commands."
+Now it seems that the machine is neither device nor human but an algorithm or a set of instructions.
+A decade later, Hilary Putnam along with a number of prominent philosophers of mind return to Turing's paper to find a model of human cognition.
+Writing for one of the earliest encyclopedias on computing, Philip Jordain encapsulates the paradox at the heart of Turing computation: it is a device that can never be constructed, yet all other computers are programmed to in its image.
+A mechanism, an idea, an algorithm---imitating a human or imitated by humans---an impossible ideal or just a ordinary person holding a pencil, the Turing machine traces a figure somewhere between the ideal and the physical worlds.
+It is part real mechanism and part dream; part physics and part metaphysics.

+The indeterminacy of computation blurs the boundaries between the physical and the symbolic worlds.
+Turing continues to strike a controversial figure, exactly at such fault lines separating theory and practice: computer science and electrical engineering.
+The Turing machine "abstracts away from the complexity of real computer architectures," Thomas Haigh writes for the *Communications of Computing Machinery*.
+The historian should avoid confusi hardware and softwrae, he concludes [@haigh_actually_2014].

-More than any other mechanism, the Turing machine defined the very limits of computation.
-Yet it is also a source of considerable debate, misunderstanding, and controversy, because it poses a fundamental paradox.
-Turing imagined his machine as a physical mechanism solving a theoretical problem.
-Actual computers, in turn, simulate hypothetical Turing machines.
-You can see how this may get confusing.
-Computation traces a figure somewhere between the ideal and the physical worlds.
-It is part real mechanism and part unattainable idea; part physics and part metaphysics.
-The indeterminacy of computation blurs the boundaries between hardware and software.
-And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs]
+matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs]

-In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar solution to appear in mathematical journal.
-He imagined a mechanism that solves a theoretical problem.
-What that problem was (in the field of elementary number theory) is not as important as how he proposed to solve it.
 Turing begins suggestively: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions." [@turing_computable_1937, 231].
 In effect, he asks his readers to compare computation, a human mental process, to the mechanical action of a machine.
 As Charles Petzold explained it in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
 But the analogy itself leads to contention.
 Neither mathematicians nor cognitive scientists agree on the extent to which states of mind can be compared to discrete machine states.

 Turing further imagines a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each